"

 This chapter will alternate between note values and note names, reinforcing each as we move forward.

-In order to know how long or how short to sound pitches, we need to notate rhythm with different note values.
+To determine the duration of pitches, we need to notate the rhythm using different note values.
 First, we will describe the parts of a note.

 Example 1.2.1.
 Parts of a note